Automated Red Light Camera Enforcement

 It is a violation that occurs when a driver enters an intersection after the signal light has turned red.

-What if I am making a left turn and the light turns red when my vehicle is still in the intersection?
+What if I make a left turn and the light turns red when my vehicle is still in the intersection?

 Drivers already at an intersection when the signal changes to red (when waiting to turn, for example) are not considered red light runners.